 - a.
 The Willows Primary School recognises our responsibility for online safety.
 We have an Online-Safety Policy which is set out in a separate document and includes guidance for all pupils in relation to Online Safety and using the internet and social media.
 The school's approach to online safety will be reviewed on an annual basis, supported by an annual risk assessment that considers and reflects the risks faced by pupils - b.
-Staff will be aware of filtering systems in place, and will know how to escalate concerns where they are identified. - c.
-As part of the usual communication with parents, the school will reinforce the importance of pupils being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor online use. - d.
-The school will also make it clear to parents what their children are being asked to do online for school.
+The Governing Board will ensure that ALL staff undergo safeguarding and child protection training including on-line safety, understanding the expectations, and roles and responsibilities in relation to filtering and monitoring. - c.
+The Governing Board will ensure that The Willows has appropriate filtering and monitoring systems in place and will regularly review their effectiveness. - d.
+We have a clear policy on the use of mobile and smart technology (Guidance for the use of Mobile Phones and Electronic Devices and Pupil Mobile Phone/Device Policy). - e.
+Staff will be aware of filtering systems in place, and will know how to escalate concerns where they are identified. - f.
+As part of the usual communication with parents, the school will reinforce the importance of pupils being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor online use. - g.
+The school will also make it clear to parents what their children are being asked to do online for school. - h.
+The school will meet the Department for Education filtering and monitoring standards (see Filtering and Monitoring Policy). - i.
+Evolve IT technicians will ensure that The Willows has the appropriate level of security protection procedures in place to safeguard systems, staff and pupils.